-The Montessori approach encourages us to provide many opportunities for children — even babies!– to experience freedom of movement, respect, and choices, all of which contribute to the learning process.
-But you don’t have to be in the classroom to create these opportunities.
+The Montessori approach encourages us to provide many opportunities for children to experience freedom of movement.
+According to the Montessori philosophy, even babies can begin to feel empowered by their caregivers offering them independence and choices.
 There are many ways to do this at home.
 And, if you’re brave enough to try the floor bed, you can do it in your sleep!
 (Or, rather, your baby’s sleep.)

 So, why do some families opt for a floor bed instead of a crib?